-Since 2008, Carroll County has been actively working on retrofitting existing stormwater management facilities to address our Phase I National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) permit requirements.
+Since 2008, Carroll County has been actively working on retrofitting existing stormwater management facilities to address our National Pollutant Discharge Elimination System (NPDES) Phase I Municipal Separate Storm Sewer System (MS4) permit requirements.
+On December 30, 2022, MDE issued the fifth-generation permit to the County and its 8 municipal co-permittees.
 Not only is Carroll County moving forward in reaching our impervious restoration goals, the County is accomplishing restoration of its old stormwater management facilities by bringing them up to current standards and redesigning these facilities to allow for easier access and maintenance.
 The majority of the facilities are designed to treat one inch of water quality, while providing infiltration and channel protection.
 The main goals are to reduce the amount of water leaving the facility, to decrease the downstream property impacts, and to improve runoff water quality.